 As we said earlier, all bodies without exception feel pain.
 There is no escape from this fact of material life.
 We know to a great extent what animals feel because we are higher animals ourselves so far as our bodies are concerned.
 We know little about the feelings of plants and almost nothing about the feelings of stones, though they MUST have feelings too, for where there is consciousness there must be sensation, and one sensation common to all living things is pain.

-As the various scientific studies we cite in our Further reading show, Scientists now know that plants can see, hear, smell and feel, though they do not know exactly how these senses operate.
+As the various scientific studies we cite in our Further reading list show, scientists now know that plants can see, hear, smell and feel, though they do not know exactly how these senses operate.
 Plants can mount defences when under attack, and even warn their neighbours of potential dangers and predators.
 This supports the hypothesis that plants have consciousness and memory, which Occult Science has always known, and science is belatedly discovering too.
 Where there is consciousness there must also be the ability to think and feel—however rudimentary—though at present this is a leap too far for most scientists.

 In one recent study, scientists found that lettuces respond to the specific sounds caterpillars make when eating them, and retaliate by releasing certain chemicals to defend themselves from further attack.
 Is this a response to pain?
 We would argue that it is, though science is still undecided.
 Such research has prompted one wit to remark that meat-eaters may actually be more humane because they kill their food before eating it whereas vegetarians either cut their food to pieces or boil it while it is still alive!